Zygmunt Sochan: Early life

 Sochan was born and grew up in Tomaszów Lubelski.
 In his youth he played football in the school club Burza Tomaszów Lubelski, which was soon renamed to Znicz Tomaszów Lubelski and then absorbed by the town's leading football club Tomasovia Tomaszów Lubelski.
 He also participated in regional athletic competitions.

 Club career

 In 1929, he moved to the top division team Warszawianka, based in Warsaw.
 At first he mostly played in its reserve team.
 He made his league debut in 1932 in a lost match with Polonia Warsaw.
 Since 1934 he played regularly for Warszawianka, and since 1936 he was the team captain.
 From 1932 to 1939, he made 94 appearances and scored 4 goals in the Ekstraklasa (Polish top division).
 In 1939, his career was halted due to the outbreak of World War II.
 After the war, he initially joined Syrena Warsaw, and in 1946-1947, he was a player-coach at Orzeł Warsaw.

 International career

-In 1935 Sochan was called up to the Polish national team for a match with Latvia, however, he did not make an appearance.
+In 1935 Sochan was called up to the Poland national team for a match with Latvia, however, he did not make an appearance.